dazinator/DotNet.Glob/README.md

 ```

-Then you can then inspect the `MatchInfo` which holds all those useful details.
+You can then inspect the `MatchInfo` which holds all of those useful details.